How to Become a Licensed Counselor in Tennessee

 How Do I Become a Licensed Professional Counselor in Tennessee?

-What are the Requirements for Becoming a Counselor in Tennessee?
+What Are the Requirements to Become a Counselor in Tennessee?

 A fantastic counselor has a solid foundation from a high-quality education and wisdom gained from supervised experience.
 This is why the state of Tennessee requires that you obtain at least a master’s degree in counseling, gain some supervised experience and then pass a board-accepted examination showcasing your level of knowledge and experience.